JnsLns/ptb_experiment_template/README.md

 trial generation and experiment code.
 Here's the status of each:*
 * *Experiment scripts are done, documented, and tested to some extent.*
 * *Trial generation works but could use some coherent documentation.*
+* *Analysis scripts still need to be ported from an earlier iteration and thus are not available yet.*

 *In addition to the basic docs below, each modifiable code file itself contains relatively detailed instructions on how to use it.*